 I started playing the trumpet 29 years ago in my elementary school's concert band in New Orleans.
 Since 1993 I've been performing professionally around the world as a Jazz musician.
 The world has given me the opportunity to learn from world class musicians from the streets of New Orleans and Jackson Square to the classrooms of institutionalized learning.
 I studied for 2 years at the University of New Orleans,under the great jazz pianist, Ellis Marsalis, after which I continued my professional career joining the oldest, still performing Jazz band in the world, The Original Tuxedo Jazz Band led by one of my mentors Bob French.
-Simultaneously, I was asked to create and lead a horn section the band Los Hombres Calientes which actually won a Latin Billboard Award and a Grammy Nomination.
-Also from that time to present I perform around the world pretty extensively as a featured guest trumpeter/vocalist performing some of New Orleans' traditional music.
-I began teaching professionally around 2011 when I joined the faculty at the Don Jamison School of Music in New Orleans as the brass instructor where I also teach theory and Jazz.
+Simultaneously, I was asked to create and lead a horn section for the Latin Billboard Award winning/Grammy Nominated band Los Hombres Calientes .
+Also, from that time to present I perform around the world extensively as a featured trumpeter/vocalist performing New Orleans' Traditional Jazz Music.
+I began teaching professionally around 2011 when I joined the faculty at the Don Jamison Heritage School of Music in New Orleans as the brass instructor where I also teach theory and Jazz.
 I've done clinics (internationally) and taught students of all ages.
 I really believe that when you have a desire to do something (like learn to play trumpet), your desire is a signal that you have the potential to be great at it!
 I can't wait to help you be great!

 Here I teach students the fundamentals of playing brass instruments, beginner music theory and New Orleans style Brass Band.

 2016 I completed my residency there where I was giving weekly performances with my Jazz Quartet.